beabock/Endo-Review/scripts/04_analysis/MANUSCRIPT_PREPARATION_2_FIXED.md

 We identified only a single genuine "study-level absence" in the literature: a study reporting no fungal endophytes in *Phragmites australis* (Lambert & Casagrande, 2006).
 However, this absence is contradicted by numerous other studies that confirm diverse fungal endophyte communities in the same host species (e.g., Wirsel et al., 2001; Angelini et al., 2012; Clay et al., 2016).
 This specific case perfectly illustrates our core distinction: while individual studies may fail to detect endophytes ("study-level negatives"), "taxon-level ubiquity" holds true.
 We found no evidence of a plant taxon that is consistently free of fungal endophytes.

 ### Limitations of Scope
 We acknowledge that this analysis is based on data extracted from scientific abstracts, not full-text articles.
 This is a standard trade-off for a review of this scale.
-This may result in an under-counting of species and geographic regions, as some abstracts may not list every plant species and research site studied.
+Crucially, this means our data on species counts and geographic regions represent a **conservative minimum (an undercount)**, as abstracts may not explicitly list every plant species and research site studied.
+This inherent under-counting reinforces the conclusion that the true sampling bias is likely even more severe than the 0.8% coverage reported.
 Additionally, we acknowledge the potential for publication bias, often called the "file drawer problem" (Rosenthal, 1979), where negative results (researchers looking for but failing to find endophytes) may be less likely to be published.
 This potential publication bias may itself be a consequence of the ubiquity paradigm; studies failing to detect endophytes might be dismissed by authors or reviewers as methodological failures rather than true biological negatives, thus reinforcing the very paradigm they would otherwise challenge.
 Therefore, our findings represent the state of the published scientific record, which is itself shaped by this assumption.

 ### Conclusions
 This concentration of research has profound practical consequences.
 By prioritizing the Global North, we are effectively ignoring the tropical and arid biodiversity hotspots of the Global South (Myers et al., 2000), regions where plants face the most extreme environmental pressures (Seneviratne et al., 2021).
 This reframes the research bias from a simple academic gap to a significant bottleneck in global bioprospecting.
-This is not a trivial omission; a significant percentage of modern pharmaceuticals are derived from or inspired by natural products, many of which are found in the tropical plant biodiversity that our data shows is the most under-studied (Strobel, 2003; Newman & Cragg, 2012; El-Shora, 2023).
-By ignoring these ecosystems, we are limiting our discovery of novel biotechnologies, climate-resilient symbioses, and potentially new classes of medicine.
+This is not a trivial omission; a significant percentage of modern pharmaceuticals are derived from or inspired by natural products (Strobel, 2003; Newman & Cragg, 2012; El-Shora, 2023).
+The profound impact of this sampling bias is perhaps best illustrated by the ongoing bioprospecting success in extreme, under-sampled environments.
+For example, research into the endophytic fungal community of the Antarctic angiosperm *Colobanthus quitensis*, a plant that thrives in one of the planet’s harshest environments, has yielded highly novel compounds (Bertini et al. 2022).
+Isolates, primarily Basidiomycetes fungi, have demonstrated significant, multi-faceted biotechnological value: their extracts exhibit dose-dependent antitumor activity and, critically, show the ability to inhibit the formation of amyloid fibrils of α-synuclein, a process linked to neurodegenerative disorders like Parkinson's disease.
+This discovery confirms that unique metabolic pathways—developed by endophytes for survival in extreme conditions—represent a vast, untapped source of novel biotechnologies currently excluded from our limited, Global North-biased sampling efforts.

+Beyond simply quantifying bias, our analysis yields an essential product: a curated list of the plant taxa, geographic regions, and fungal phyla that are currently under-represented in the published record.
+This resource, provided in the Supplementary Information, acts as a **roadmap for targeted future research**, identifying priority taxa and regions (e.g., Charophyta, Bryophyta, and nations like Tonga) where directed bioprospecting is most likely to yield novel ecological and biotechnological discoveries.

+---
 ## Methods
 Our methodology consisted of a three-stage computational pipeline: (1) ML-based abstract classification, (2) a multi-step validation of "Absence" classifications, and (3) a validated data extraction pipeline for taxonomic and geographic information.
 Full details, from data sourcing to validation, are provided in the Supplementary Methods.